 However, this revision would have two untoward consequences Engels appears not to have noticed:

-(1) It would make his version of DM (at least as that theory is presented in in DN) look even more positivistic than it might already seem.
-If the appeal to forces in nature is no more than a shorthand for the relative motion of bodies, then force will have no real counterpart in nature.
-The whole idea would be little more than a "useful fiction", invented to account for the phenomena instrumentally.
-This would make the identification of forces with 'contradictions' even more problematic.
+(1) It makes his version of DM look even more positivistic that it already seems (at least in DN).
+If the appeal to forces in nature is no more than a shorthand for the relative motion of bodies, then, plainly, forces will have no real counterpart in nature.
+The whole idea would then be little more than a "useful fiction", introduced in order to account for the phenomena instrumentally.
+This would make the identification of forces with contradictions even more problematic (as will be demonstrated below).
 Plainly, and once again: if there are no forces, there can be no DM-'contradictions'.

 [DN = Dialectics of Nature, i.e., Engels (1954); UO = Unity of Opposites.]

-Anyway, the figurative reading of forces as 'contradictions' runs counter to the claim advanced by dialecticians that they are offering a literal and 'objective' account of nature.
-It isn't at all easy to see how figurative language can plug the gaps in a physical picture of nature, any more than, say, the following can account for Juliet's beauty:
+Anyway, the figurative reading of forces as 'contradictions' runs counter to the claim advanced by dialecticians that what they are offering is an 'objective' account of nature.
+It isn't at all easy to see how figurative language is capable of filling the gaps in an explanation of objects and processes in the material world -- any more than, say, the following can account for Juliet's beauty:

 "But, soft! what light through yonder window breaks?
 It is the east, and Juliet is the sun."
 [Romeo and Juliet, Act Two, Scene Two.]

-Or, at least, no more than describing a man as a "pig" would imply he has a curly tail and is a potential source of bacon.
+Or, at least, no more than would describing a man as a "pig" imply he had a curly tail, four legs and was a convenient source of bacon.